Biography

 After finishing my undergraduate degree, I then began researching the ecology and habitat requirements of another British Butterfly, the Duke of Burgundy, as part of the Cambridge University Zoology Department’s Insect Ecology Group.
 Working with the Bedfordshire, Cambridgeshire and Northamptonshire Wildlife Trust throughout this project enabled my work to directly inform invertebrate management on reserves in the UK.

 Upon completing my Masters course, I started working at the University Museum of Zoology, studying historical insect specimens.
-For the past year I have been the lead researcher of The Jenyns Beetle Voyage Project.
+My first role was as lead researcher on The Jenyns Beetle Voyage Project.
 The aim of this project was to catalogue, for the first time, part of the extensive insect collection held in the Museum store rooms, focussing on material collected by the famous naturalist Leonard Jenyns.
 In doing so, we gained information on how habitats and species have changed over the last few hundred years and made this data more accessible to a wider audience.
 This information has been passed to local conservation organisations to help guide them in their conservation efforts today.
-Following on from this I have now started a new project called ‘Butterflies through time’, financed by the Esmée Fairbairn Collections Fund.
-The project will engage people with the natural world and environmental change, both past and present, by linking historical collections with contemporary conservation initiatives.
+Following on from this, I started a project called ‘Butterflies through time’, financed by the Esmée Fairbairn Collections Fund.
+The project aimed to engage people with the natural world and environmental change, both past and present, by linking historical butterfly collections with contemporary conservation initiatives.

 Research

 I am interested in studying the ecology, behaviour and habitat requirements of invertebrates in the UK so that appropriate management can be implemented to maintain biodiversity on our fragmented reserves.
-More recently I have specifically been looking at historical museum specimens, investigating how losses from the past can help guide conservation of the future.
+In recent years I have been particularly interested in the impacts of climate change and how management could help provide refuges to protect species from extreme weather events.
+I also study historical museum specimens, investigating how losses from the past can help guide conservation of the future.
 Invertebrates are an important food base for a wide range of animals and they provide essential ecosystem services such as pollination and improved soil fertility.
 However, they can often be overlooked as conservation tends to focus on larger and supposedly more 'charismatic' species.
 The recent publicity about the widespread, rapid decline of insects highlights the need to research and better understand the challenges facing these animals.

 Publications